gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 The word count code looks simple, but does many things.
 It can act as either a driver or an executor depending on command line parameters.

-When the driver starts, it will ask Glow master for resources.
-Glow master knows the system's resource usage by the heartbeats from Glow agents.
-Glow master will assign agents to the driver when available.
-By design, the Glow distributed system theorectically can run with just one executor.
+When the driver starts, it will ask the Glow master for resources.
+The master knows the system's resource usage by the heartbeats from the Glow agents.
+The master will assign agents to the driver when available.
+By design, the Glow distributed system theorectically can run even with just one executor.

 Then for each task, the driver would contact the assigned agents, and send a binary clone of itself, but run in executor mode.
 The